-\ Carrying amount, including accrued coupon
+^{} Carrying amount, including accrued coupon

-At 31 December 2016, the Group's gross sovereign debt risk exposure calculated on a fair value basis totalled €127.1 billion, or an estimated exposure net of deferred participation and deferred taxes of €9.8 billion.
+At 31 December 2017, the Group's gross sovereign debt risk exposure calculated on a fair value basis totalled €126.8 billion, or an estimated exposure net of deferred participation and deferred taxes of €9.5 billion.
 Virtually all of the securities concerned are classified as available-for-sale financial assets.
 The Group's exposure is calculated based on asset values and before non-controlling interests.

 The calculation of net exposure has been standardised at Group level and reflects both the current market environment and policies concerning deferred participation: calculating net exposure from gross exposure takes account of the impacts of deferred taxes and deferred participation based on shadow accounting principles.
-In accordance with these principles, a change in the deferred participation reserve is recorded to offset unrealised gains or losses on financial assets taking into account contractual participation obligations and the Group's policyholder bonus policy (see Notes 3.19 and 3.13.2, respectively, regarding the Group's accounting policies for more information).
+In accordance with these principles, a change in the deferred participation reserve is recorded to offset unrealised gains or losses on financial assets taking into account contractual participation obligations and the Group's policyholder bonus policy (see Note 3.13.2).
 The relatively low weighting of contracts with a guaranteed yield and the Group's ability to allocate losses on financial assets to policyholders over the long term, reinforces the validity of this approach to presenting the impact of net exposure.

-The apparent 7.7% ratio of "net exposure" to "gross exposure" therefore reflects the deferred tax impact (factor of approximately 65.3% corresponding to the impact of the weighted average tax rate on the Group's entities) and a deferred participation impact (11.8% factor, supplementing the effective participation rate and corresponding to shareholders' entitlements to unrealised gains or losses).
+The apparent 7.5% ratio of "net exposure" to "gross exposure" therefore reflects the deferred tax impact (factor of approximately 65.5% corresponding to the impact of the weighted average tax rate on the Group's entities) and a deferred participation impact (a 11.5% factor, supplementing the effective participation rate which corresponds to shareholders' entitlements to unrealised gains or losses).

-The combination of these two impacts (taxes and deferred participation) results in a ratio of 7.7% (65.3% multiplied by 11.8%) of net exposure to gross exposure.
+The combination of these two impacts (taxes and deferred participation) results in a net exposure to gross exposure ratio of 7.5% (65.5% multiplied by 11.5%).